SnapKit/SnapKit/README.md

 ## Installation

-_Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependency management, using Snappy in your project requires the following steps:_
+_Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependency management, using Snap in your project requires the following steps:_

-1. Add Snappy as a [submodule](http://git-scm.com/docs/git-submodule) by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/Masonry/Snappy.git`
+1. Add Snap as a [submodule](http://git-scm.com/docs/git-submodule) by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/Masonry/Snap.git`
-2. Open the `Snappy` folder, and drag `Snappy.xcodeproj` into the file navigator of your Xcode project<sup>1</sup>.
+2. Open the `Snap` folder, and drag `Snap.xcodeproj` into the file navigator of your Xcode project<sup>1</sup>.
 3. In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
 4. In the tab bar at the top of that window, open the "General" panel.
-5. Click on the `+` button in the "Embedded Binaries" group of the panel and select and add `Snappy.framework`.
+5. Click on the `+` button in the "Embedded Binaries" group of the panel and select and add `Snap.framework`.

-<sup>1</sup><small>It's important you add Snappy as a subproject of your Xcode Project and not of a potential Xcode Workspace containing your project</small>
+<sup>1</sup><small>It's important you add Snap as a subproject of your Xcode Project and not of a potential Xcode Workspace containing your project</small>

 ## Installation (Cocoapods pre-release)

-1. Add Snappy as a line in your Podfile `pod 'Snappy', :git => 'https://github.com/Masonry/Snappy.git'`
+1. Add Snap as a line in your Podfile `pod 'Snap', :git => 'https://github.com/Masonry/Snap.git'`
 2. Run `pod install`
-3. Add `import Snappy` to your `AppDelegate.swift`
+3. Add `import Snap` to your `AppDelegate.swift`

 ## What's wrong with NSLayoutConstraints?